-Amazon backend keywords are important because they enable you to hit secondary keyword targets.
-It’s important to have secondary keywords because they provide you with more than one opportunity to rank.
-Even if you don’t rank in the top ten of Amazon’s search results right away, your goal is to index yourself.
+Amazon backend keywords are important as they enable you to hit secondary keyword targets and provide you with more than one opportunity to rank.
+Even if you don’t rank in the top ten of Amazon’s search results immediately, your goal is to index yourself.
 Indexing yourself on Amazon is adding yourself as a potential search result to your chosen search engines.

 For example, if your company creates Bluetooth devices and your target customer puts “Bluetooth speaker” in the search bar, you will appear among those search results.
 Imagine you had a small booth at a trade show to talk about your product.
 While your booth might not be the most popular one, at least you have a booth so you can start growing.

 How to Confirm Your Keyword Is Indexed Through Amazon ASIN Lookup

 To confirm that your product is indexed, you can follow the following steps:

 - Locate the ASIN of your chosen product.

 - Paste it in the Amazon search bar on top of their page